ATaka93/proximity-based-urban-planning-review/docs/prisma-protocol.md

 ## Limitations of the screening approach

+Records from 2026 are under-represented (n=21, versus n=189 for 2025 for instance)
+because the database search/export occurred on 3 January 2026, only three days into the year, meaning 2026 publications were largely not yet indexed at the time of the search.
+Temporal trend analyses (e.g. topic dominance over time) should interpret the final year of the corpus as a partial-year observation rather than a genuine decline in publication volume.

 Because eligibility was determined at the abstract level, some borderline records may have been mis-classified relative to their full-text content.
-This risk is mitigated by the specificity of the search syntax and the exploratory, corpus-level nature of the analysis, which aims to characterise broad conceptual trends rather than to make claims about individual studies' findings or methodological quality.
+This risk is mitigated by the specificity of the search syntax and the exploratory analysis, which aims to characterise broad conceptual trends rather than to make claims about individual studies' findings or methodological quality.